Averageness: Explanations

 Adults and infants organize and consolidate sensory information into categories (e.g. "trees", "chairs", "dogs", "automobiles", "clouds" etc.).
 Cognitive averaging of the individual exemplars within a category creates a "prototype", or central representative of the category.
 Thus after seeing several exemplars from a category both adults and infants respond to an averaged representation of those exemplars as if it were familiar.
 That is, they show evidence of forming mental prototypes, on which they then rely to recognize new instances of the category.

 In addition, prototypes are also often preferred to individual exemplars of the stimuli categories.
 Thus an average face is probably attractive simply because it is prototypical.

 If prototypes and cognitive averaging are used by infants and adults to organize and consolidate incoming information people may form a common prototype of faces representing the central tendency of the population very early in life.

 Fifteen minute-old neonates show no preference for attractive faces over unattractive faces.
 But 72 hours later they already stare longer at faces judged by adults to be attractive than they do at unattractive faces.
 This rapid development of an appreciation of facial beauty (as judged by adults) might be explained by the fact that an averaged face made of 32 faces looks almost indistinguishable from any other 32-face averaged face even when they are created from a completely different set of individuals.
 It is thus possible that an average of only 32 facial exemplars is sufficient to approximate the population mean, and thus produce a prototype that is shared by almost everyone in a community.
 Kalakanis estimated that newborns see between 5 and 10 faces before they leave hospital in the USA.
 Thus, after 72 hours, they will have abstracted a prototypical face that is very close to the community's norm.
 Faces are an important class of visual stimuli for humans, and the perception of "faceness" is a critical part of social responsiveness.
 Because of the importance of the information conveyed by faces for social interaction, humans should therefore have innate preferences for them as a category, with its associated prototype.

 This prototype's special attractiveness (over the attractiveness of, for instance, the prototypical "chair") is probably related to the evolutionary importance of the mutant-freeness that the prototypical face represents.

-It has been argued that composite faces are more symmetrical than their original images, and that it is this that accounts for their attractiveness.
+It has been argued that composite faces are more symmetrical than their original images, and that this is what accounts for their attractiveness.